polo2444172276/CSC412-Probabilistic-Machine-Learning-and-Reasoning/README.md

 PA2: Bayesian inference in large models with continuous latent variables, stochastic variational inference.
 Implemented a variant of TrueSkill model.

-PA3: Implemented Variational AutoEncoder(VAE) from scratch on binarized MNIST digits.
+PA3: Implemented Variational AutoEncoder(VAE) from scratch on binarized MNIST digits for classification, generation and prediction(of bottom half given top half).